-NIH Record story about the lecture
+NIH Record story after the lecture

-University of Kentucky announcement about the lecture
+University of Kentucky announcement of the lecture

 Assistant Professor in Biology University of Kentucky

 VideoCast of the lecture (live or later)